ROTARY GLOBAL GRANT SCHOLARSHIPS FOR 2018-2019 FOR STUDY ABROAD – APPLICATION DEADLINE OCTOBER 20, 2017

 Rotary District 6080 Timeline for 2016-17 Academic Year

-For more information, please contact District Scholarship Chair Dr. Stephanie Bryant at SBryant@MissouriState.edu.
+For more information, please contact District Scholarship Chair Dr. Charles Sampson at SampsonC@missouri.edu.

 Rotary Global Scholar sponsored by District 6080 for 2016-17

-Molly Matney will be studying at Trinity College in Dublin, Ireland where she plans to enroll in a master’s degree program in Peace7Studies.
-She will complete her Bachelor of Science degree in English and History at the College of the Ozarks in Mary 2016.
-The Branson Daybreakers Rotary club is her sponsoring club; Inez Miller-Gibbs is her sponsor counselor.
+Molly Matney completed her master’s degree in Peace Studies at Trinity College in Dublin, Ireland in August 2017.
+She received her Bachelor of Science degree in English and History at the College of the Ozarks in Mary 2016.
+The Branson Daybreakers Rotary club is her sponsoring club; Inez Miller-Gibbs was her sponsor counselor.

 Rotary Global Scholar sponsored by District 6080 for 2014-15

-Emily Voss will pursue a Master of Science degree in Anthropology and Development at the London School of Economics and Political Science.
+Emily Voss received her Master of Science degree in Anthropology and Development at the London School of Economics and Political Science.
 A native of Boonville, MO, she completed bachelor degrees in Anthropology and International Studies with a Peace Studies emphasis and a Business minor.
-Her sponsoring club is the rotary Club of Columbia; Melvin Platt is her sponsor counselor.
+Her sponsoring club is the Rotary Club of Columbia; Melvin Platt was her sponsor counselor.

 Rotary Global Scholar sponsored by District 6080 for 2014-15

-Jenna Teter Guillen is completing a Master of International Law degree at the Australian National University in Canberra.
-A native of California, she is a graduate of Westminster College where she completed her Bachelor of Arts degree in History and Transnational Studies.
-The Fulton Rotary Club was her sponsoring club and Ray Brown was her sponsor counselor.
+Jenna Teter Guillen completed a Master of International Law degree at the Australian National University in Canberra.
+A native of California, she is a graduate of Westminster College where she received her Bachelor of Arts degree in History and Transnational Studies.
+The Fulton Rotary Club was her sponsoring club, and Ray Brown was her sponsor counselor.

 Rotary Global Scholars sponsored by District 6080 for 2013-14